-Many of the recruiters we spoke to didn’t want to favour women in the hiring process or look specifically for female candidates, as they favoured “gender neutrality”.
+Several of the recruiters we spoke to don’t want to favour women in the hiring process or look specifically for female candidates, as they favour “gender neutrality”.
 They felt the problem can only be dealt with earlier in the pipeline - encouraging more women to study tech-related subjects at school and university - rather than changing recruitment processes.

 “We do not have to improve tech recruitment processes in order to hire more women.
 We have to tackle the root cause.”